tower9/hostblock/README.md

 HostBlock
 =========

-Tool for log file monitoring and automatic blocking of remote hosts based on configured patterns.
+Tool for log file monitoring and automatic blocking of remote IP hosts based on configured patterns.

 Features
 --------